the-sudipta/Tuition-Management-System/README.md

 ### :key: Environment Variables
-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your database connection file

 `servername`